PrajwalSD/runSAS/README.md

 # Prerequisites
 SAS 9.x environment (Linux) with SAS BatchServer component is essential for the runSAS to execute or any equivalent would work (i.e. `sas.sh`, `sasbatch.sh` etc.).
 All other script dependencies are checked at every launch of the script automatically.

-# Is there a help menu?
- `./runSAS.sh --help`

-# How can I see the version of the script?
- `./runSAS.sh --version`

-# How can I update to the latest version?
- `./runSAS.sh --update`

-# How to use the script?
+# Get started?
-  * Download/clone `runSAS.sh` and transfer it to a SAS compute server (Linux based)
+  * Download `runSAS.sh` and transfer it to a SAS compute server (Linux based)
+  * Open `runSAS.sh` in edit mode and:
-  * Set the environment parameters (inside the script in the top section)
+    * Set the user parameters in the header section as per your SAS environment configuration
     * Specify the list of the job(s)/program(s) you want to run with dependencies
-  * Execute the script (see the details on modes of execution below) as a user who has execution privileges (OS and SAS Metadata privileges)
+  * Execute the script simply by using `./runSAS.sh` command as a user who has job/program execution privileges (OS and SAS Metadata privileges)

+   _Tip: There are many invocation options and useful features in the script everything is discussed in later sections below_

 # Configuring Parameters
 runSAS has 4 user parameter sections within the script: